J4ckyLIM/Test_Cvdesignr/backend/README.md

 change all the variable to connect to your database server
 ```

+## Import database

+Import the final.sql file in your postgres database

 ## Running the REST API

 To run the server, type the following command: